koheimiya/checkpoint/README.md

 ```

 ### Commandline tool
-We can use checkpoint-tool from commandline like `python -m checkpoint.app path/to/taskfile.py`, where `taskfile.py` defines the `Main` task as follows:
+We can use taskprocessing from commandline like `python -m taskprocessing.app path/to/taskfile.py`, where `taskfile.py` defines the `Main` task as follows:
 ```python
 # taskfile.py

 class Main(TaskBase):
     ...
 ```
-The command runs the `Main()` task and stores the cache right next to `taskfile.py` as `.cache/checkpoint/...`.
+The command runs the `Main()` task and stores the cache right next to `taskfile.py` as `.cache/taskprocessing/...`.
-Please refer to `python -m checkpoint.app --help` for more info.
+Please refer to `python -m taskprocessing.app --help` for more info.

 ### Other useful properties
 * `TaskBase.task_id`